MicrosoftDocs/PowerShell-Docs/reference/7.1/PackageManagement/PackageManagement.md

 Returns a list of Package Management package providers available for installation.

 ### [Get-Package](Get-Package.md)
-Returns a list of all software packages that have been installed by using Package Management.
+Returns a list of all software packages that were installed with **PackageManagement**.

 ### [Get-PackageProvider](Get-PackageProvider.md)
 Returns a list of package providers that are connected to Package Management.